onedata/onedata-documentation/doc/provider_space_support.md

 with accompanying information how much space is requested.

 ## Space support step by step
-In order to grant user a support for his space,  you login into **onepanel** service and in the *Spaces* tab choose *Support Space* button:
+In order to grant user a support for his space,  you login into Onepanel service and in the *Spaces* tab choose *Support Space* button:

 <p align="center"><img src="img/admin/space_support_step2.png"></p>